Todd-Werelius/grunt-ensure/README.md

 ## Ensure task
 _Run this task using the `grunt ensure` command._

-Automatically checks for the existence of best practices files and fails if they are not found
+- Checks for the existence of best practices files
+- If templating information is present the missing files will be created
+- If any production files cannot be found or created the task will abort grunt

 ## How ensure works
 Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
 Ensure accepts 1:n